-- There is generally no limit on out-of-pocket expenses when you use Non-PPO Providers. - Indemnity Medical Plan enrollees have access to the Employee Assistance Program (EAP) through Anthem, which provides free help with everyday work/life challenges.
+- There is no Out-of-Pocket Maximum, regardless of whether you use PPO or Non-PPO Providers. - Indemnity Medical Plan enrollees have access to the Employee Assistance Program (EAP) through Anthem, which provides free help with everyday work/life challenges.
 For details, see the "Employee Assistance Program (EAP)" row of the Schedule of Medical Benefits for the Indemnity Medical Plan at the end of this Chapter.